Global Agenda Council on Population Growth 2012-2014

 What the Council is doing about it

-The Council on Population Growth is working on several initiatives to raise awareness and spark action.
-Firstly, the council is developing tailored recommendations for the governments of three countries – Nigeria, Rwanda and Pakistan – that are undergoing important demographic transformations and may be able to realize a positive “population dividend” in the coming decades.
-Secondly, the Council has been instrumental in the global consultations for the post-2015 Development Agenda by helping to organize high-level consultations in New York in collaboration with the United Nations Population Fund.
+The Global Agenda Council on Population Growth is working on several initiatives to raise awareness and spark action.
+Firstly, the Council is developing tailored policy briefs for the governments of three countries – Nigeria, Rwanda and Pakistan – that are undergoing important demographic transformations and may be able to realize a positive “population dividend” in the coming decades.
+Secondly, the Council has been instrumental in the global consultations for the post-2015 Development Agenda.
 The objective is to ensure that population dynamics and related challenges are included in the final set of goals and will be a priority on the development agenda for the coming years.
-Thirdly, the Council has driven high-level discussions on population growth at various World Economic Forum events, including the Annual Meeting 2013 in Davos-Klosters and the 2013 World Economic Forum on Africa in Cape Town.
-These discussions have been organized in collaboration with key partners, such as the Bill & Melinda Gates Foundation.
+Thirdly, the Council is driving high-level discussions on population growth at various World Economic Forum meetings, including the Annual Meeting 2014 in Davos-Klosters and the 2014 World Economic Forum on Africa in Abuja.
+The discussions have been organized in collaboration with key partners, such as the Bill & Melinda Gates Foundation.